2025 Canadian federal budget

 The 2025 Canadian federal budget for the fiscal years of 2025–26, known as Budget 2025, was presented to the House of Commons by Finance Minister François-Philippe Champagne on November 4, 2025.
 The budget's slogan is "Canada Strong" which was also the Liberal Party's slogan in the 2025 federal election.
 This was the first budget presented under the premiership of Mark Carney, the 30th Canadian Ministry, and Champagne as finance minister.
-It was passed by the House in a close vote on November 17.
+It was passed by the House on November 17.

 Background

 In the 2025 Canadian federal election, the incumbent Liberal party, led by Prime Minister Mark Carney, won a plurality of seats but failed to win enough seats to gain a parliamentary majority, continuing their six-year tenure as a minority government and marking the third consecutive term of a Liberal minority government.
-Carney, described as fiscally conservative, announced an increase in defence spending, a reduction in the public service, tax cuts, among others.
+Carney, described as fiscally conservative, announced an increase in defence spending, a reduction in the public service, and tax cuts, among others.
 On September 17, Champagne confirmed November 4 as the date of the budget.
+Carney gave a pre-budget speech at the University of Ottawa in October, stating that "we won’t transform our economy easily or in a few months — it will take some sacrifices and some time".
 This is the first budget to occur under the 2025 United States trade war with Canada and Mexico, and the first under a new capital budgeting framework.
 Operational spending will be distinguished from capital expenditures, and the budgeting cycle will be revised with a budget tabled in autumn, and an economic statement released in the spring.
+The budget also used British English rather than Canadian English.